ethereum/EIPs/EIPS/eip-1.md

 ![EIP Status Diagram](../assets/eip-1/EIP-process-update.jpg)

+#### Idea

-- **Idea** - An idea that is pre-draft.
+An idea that is pre-draft.
 This is not tracked within the EIP Repository.

+#### Draft

-- **Draft** - The first formally tracked stage of an EIP in development.
+The first formally tracked stage of an EIP in development.
 An EIP is merged by an EIP Editor into the EIP repository when it meets some initial requirements: It should be technically sound, the Title and Preamble must be correct, and all included Sections should be readable.
 Problems with language like spelling, grammar, markup, etc. are only considered warnings.

+#### Review

-- **Review** - An EIP Author marks an EIP as ready for and requesting Peer Review.
+An EIP Author marks an EIP as ready for and requesting Peer Review.
 An Editor will merge the EIP when it meets all EIP requirements: it should be a technically sound, complete specification, properly formatted, with correct language, markup and external references.

+#### Last Call

-- **Last Call** - This is the final review window for an EIP before moving to `Final`.
+This is the final review window for an EIP before moving to `Final`.
 An EIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.
   - If this period results in necessary normative changes it will revert the EIP to `Review`.

+#### Final

-- **Final** - This EIP represents the final standard.
+This EIP represents the final standard.
 A Final EIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

-  - A PR moving an EIP from Last Call to Final SHOULD contain no changes other than the status update.
+A PR moving an EIP from Last Call to Final SHOULD contain no changes other than the status update.
 Any content or editorial proposed change SHOULD be separate from this status-updating PR and committed prior to it.

+#### Stagnant

-- **Stagnant** - Any EIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
+Any EIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
 An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to `Draft` or it's earlier status.
 If not resurrected, a proposal may stay forever in this status.

-  - *EIP Authors are notified of any algorithmic change to the status of their EIP*
+*EIP Authors are notified of any algorithmic change to the status of their EIP*

+#### Withdrawn

-- **Withdrawn** - The EIP Author(s) have withdrawn the proposed EIP.
+The EIP Author(s) have withdrawn the proposed EIP.
 This state has finality and can no longer be resurrected using this EIP number.
 If the idea is pursued at later date it is considered a new proposal.

+#### Living

-- **Living** - A special status for EIPs that are designed to be continually updated and not reach a state of finality.
+A special status for EIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably EIP-1.

 ### Technical Assistants